igapyon/oiyokan/README.md

 # Oiyokan

 Oiyokan is an OData v4 server (provider) SDK for RDB.
-You can use Oiyokan to turn PostgreSQL, MySQL, and SQL Server 2008 into read-only OData v4 services.
+You can use Oiyokan to turn PostgreSQL, MySQL, SQL Server 2008, and ORACLE into read-only OData v4 services.

 - Based on Apache Olingo.
 Build with Spring Boot, Java, h2.
 - Oiyokan uses JDBC to provide read-only OData v4 access to the RDB.